Skip to content

 While interactive computation on the GPU nodes is convenient, it makes it very easy to forget a job after your computation is complete and let it run idle.
 While your job is allocated, it blocks the allocated GPUs and other users cannot use them although you might not be actually using them.
 Please prefer batch jobs for your GPU jobs over interactive jobs.

-In other word: using GPUs from SSH sessions is prohibited.
+Please also note that allocation of GPUs through Slurm is mandatory, in other words: Using GPUs via SSH sessions is prohibited.
 The scheduler is not aware of manually allocated GPUs and this interferes with other users' jobs.

 Preparation